 - A Paper Proposal.
-This is due by Monday, October 17, 2022.
+This is due by Monday, March 21, 2022.
 This should be 1-2 pages long, double-spaced (approximately 400-500 words).
 In your proposal, you need to include your research question, hypothesis, data sources, and 3-5 economic journal articles you plan to use. - An initial literature review for your Final Paper.
-The literature review is due on Wednesday, October 26, 2022.
+The literature review is due on Wednesday, April 6, 2022.
 This review should be between 3 -4 pages long, double-spaced (approximately 750-1000 words).
 This needs to have at least 8 citations in a research appropriate format.
 To complete this you need to attend the class Library Day which will be announced in class.
 You can add to this literature review as you progress through writing your Final Paper - A Final Paper Draft.
 This should be between 6 to 12 pages (approximately 3000-3500 words).
 This is a tightly organized paper, containing elements from both the proposal and literature review.
-The final paper draft is due on Monday, November 21, 2022.
+The final paper draft is due on Wednesday, April 27, 2022.
 This draft needs to be as close to completion as possible.
 You will continue to improve on this draft.
 However, this will be the draft that you will receive comments on both from your peers and me - Final research paper.
-The final research paper is due on Tuesday, Dec 6, 2022.
+This is due on the day the Final Exam is scheduled for this course, The final research paper is due on Monday, May 16, 2022.
 This will be based on the final draft paper with only minor modifications.